SPARCS-Mission/CDH/docs/zephyr/spi.md

 5. Open a serial terminal to view test output.

 ## Test Procedure 🧪
-- Connected MOSI and MISO pins on the STM32 board.
+- MOSI and MISO pins are connected together on the STM32 board.
-- On boot, the application sent a known data pattern over SPI and attempted to read the response.
-- Compared the received data buffer to the transmitted buffer.
+- Compare the received data buffer to the transmitted buffer.
-- Repeated the test with different data patterns and SPI configurations (e.g., clock speed, mode).
+- Repeate the test with different data patterns and SPI configurations (e.g., clock speed, mode).
-- Observed results via UART/console output.
+- Observe results via UART/console output.
-- Observed the data pattern using a logic analyser captured from the board.
+- Observe the data pattern using a logic analyser captured from the board.

 ## Test Results 📊
 - When MOSI and MISO were connected, the received data matched the transmitted data exactly for all tested patterns and configurations.

 ![message recieved]( ../../images/zephyr/spi-console.png "message recieved")

-- Changing the transmit data resulted in corresponding changes in the received data, confirming proper loopback.
-- No errors or mismatches were observed in the test cases.
-- The SPI peripheral and Zephyr driver operated reliably in loopback mode.
-- ⚠️ We falied to write an overlay to set a specefic clock rate for spi
 - The MOSI and SCK output signals were observed for a short period of time by the logic analyzer.

 ![logicAnalyzer]( ../../images/zephyr/spi-logicAnalyzer.png "logic analyzer")

+- ⚠️ The SPI peripheral and Zephyr driver do not operate reliably.
+I mean the widths of pulses in SCK signal are not equal.
+- ⚠️ We falied to write an overlay to set a specefic clock rate for spi (maybe **writing an overlay** is not the correct way at all).

 ## References 📚